ritikagoel17/enterprise-sales-forecasting/README.md

 - Classifying forecast reliability
 - Producing dashboard-ready outputs

 The forecasts in this project are generated **only from historical sales data**.
-External factors such as market trends, promotions, holidays, competitor activity or economic indicators are **not included** in the forecasting models.
+External factors such as promotions, holidays, competitor activity, weather, or economic indicators are **not included**.

 ---